IBM/sms-analysis-with-wks/README.md

 ## 6. Create an Annotation Set

 Once the corpus documents are loaded, we can start the human annotation process.
-This begins by dividing the corpus into multiple document sets and assigning the document sets to human annotators (for this Code Pattern, we will just be using using one document set and one annotator).
+This begins by dividing the corpus into multiple document sets and assigning the document sets to human annotators (for this Code Pattern, we will just be using one document set and one annotator).

 From the **Access & Tools -> Documents** panel, press the **Create Annotion Sets** button.
-Select a valid **Annotator** user, and provide a unique name for **Set name**.
+Select a valid **Annotator** user, and provide a unique **Set name**.

 ![](doc/source/images/wks/documents-9-create_annotation_set.png)